How compliance efforts go wrong

 For each item on the shortlist, research the standards available.
 The Scope of the standards will help guide you regarding their applicability.
 Once you have a matched list of components and standards, you can extend that research to include the top-level product.

 The next piece of the puzzle involves the internal evaluation of each component against the standards chosen.
-This gives you the ability to revise your thinking, either of the standards you chose or of the design and construction of the component.
-Making good choices at this stage to either correct issues found in the design or construction of the component, or in the selection of the standard, can save you huge amounts of time and effort once the certification body gets involved.
+This allows you to revise your thinking, either of the standards you chose or of the design and construction of the component.
+Making good choices at this stage to either correct issues found in the design or construction of the component or the selection of the standard can save you huge amounts of time and effort once the certification body gets involved.

-Once the components have successfully passed the internal ?pre-compliance? evaluation, you can get the certification body involved, and start the formal compliance process for each component.
+Once the components have successfully passed the internal pre-compliance evaluation, you can get the certification body involved and start the formal compliance process for each component.
 As this part of the process progresses, the certification body may have additional questions or requests for information.
-To reduce these in-process questions, make sure that each component is clearly identified, that you have unique part numbers for each part and that you have provided information on the materials used in the construction of the component, as well as detailed engineering drawings.
+To reduce these in-process questions, ensure that each component is identified, that you have unique part numbers for each part and that you have provided information on the materials used in the construction of the component, as well as detailed engineering drawings.

 Completing the process